 So, Harker is trapped and is dying by inches but finds the most absurdly contrived ‘secret map’ this side of the Rise of Skywalker.
 With it, he finds his way to one of Dracula’s current brides, where he finds out about the whole vampire rules deal.

 In a shocking twist I was absolutely expecting, Dracula starts referring to Harker as his newest, “bride.”
-I was aware that Gay Vampire romances had been doing this for a while.
-Aging Okay Boomers like Moffat and Gattis would be anxious to prove how “with it” they are.
+Again, Anne Rice should sue.
+Aging Okay Boomers like Moffat and Gattis were very anxious to prove how “with it” they are.

 Anyway, shortly after that Dracula murders Harker.

 You heard that right.
 Harker becomes undead in this version.
 Turns out there’s lots and lots of undead in this ‘verse and nobody seems to know about them.
 Not just vampires.
 Regular people frequently die and become undead for no reason, and nobody seems to know about it except Dracula and Sister Van Helsing.
 Dracula tracks Harker to the convent, he has a confrontation with Sister Van Helsing, and an odd sexual tension is established between the two of them.